MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 ### Backup and restore

 Backup and restore in AAS requires Azure Blob storage, while in Power BI Premium it requires an Azure Data Lake Storage Gen2 (ADLS Gen2) account.
-Apart from the type of storage account difference, backup and restore work the same way in both products.
+Apart from the storage account difference, backup and restore work the same way in both products.

 For more information, see [Backup and restore datasets with Power BI Premium](../enterprise/service-premium-backup-restore-dataset.md).